 DURATION: 09/01/2019 - 08/31/2021 (EXTENDED UNTIL 08/31/2022 DUE TO THE COVID-19 PANDEMIC)

-In recent decades, our society has been experiencing a period of great social, cultural and technological changes.
-This project will mainly deal with many aspects related to today's digital media and how they shape the identity of young people, their culture, perceptions, lifestyle and consumption habits.
-In general, the aim of the project is to allow students to understand, interpret, critically assess and create forms of digital communication.
+In the last decades, our society has lived a period of great social, cultural and technological changes.
+This project will mainly deal with many aspects related to today's digital media and the way they shape the identity of young people, their culture, perceptions, lifestyle and consumption habits.
+In general, the aim of the project is to enable students to understand, interpret, critically evaluate and create forms of digital communication.
 Special attention is paid to successful digital communication, knowledge and competence.

 The project is part of a determined and consistent work on the European profile of the participating schools.
-The main objective of the project will be to allow students to access, critically assess and create forms of digital communication (digital literacy).
-During the project, students will be sensitized to the complex influences and strategies of digital communication to which they are subjected and which have a huge impact on their culture, social interactions and psychological well-being.
-In addition, we will help students deconstruct the powerful and often misleading messages of digital communication, especially on social platforms like Instagram and Facebook.
-One of the main goals is to enable students to become knowledgeable ethical consumers of digital communication and active citizens who will take a stand on important global issues such as fair work and sustainability.
+The main objective of the project will be to allow students to access, critically evaluate and create forms of digital communication (digital literacy).
+During the project, students will be made aware of the complex influences and strategies of digital communication to which they are subjected and which have a huge impact on their culture, social interactions and psychological well-being.
+One of the main goals is to enable students to become well-informed ethical consumers of digital communication and active citizens who will take a stand on important global issues such as fair work and sustainability.
 To achieve the common goal, students will develop essential social and communication skills (ICT, foreign language, problem solving, effective communication, creativity and critical thinking).

 Berufskolleg des Kreises Olpe (Germany) - Coordinator

 Liceul Matei Basarab Craiova (Romania)